exercism/csharp/concepts/nested-types/about.md

 # About

 C# types can be defined within the scope of a class or struct.
-The enclosing type provides a kind name space.
+The enclosing type provides a kind of namespace.
 Access to the type is through the enclosing type with dot syntax.

 ```csharp
 class Outer